Employee dies after incident at International Paper facility in Franklin

 FRANKLIN, Va.
 (WAVY) — International Paper officials are working with local authorities after a worker died in an industrial accident Wednesday evening at a facility in Franklin.

-The name of the worker was not being released as of 11:30 p.m., Ryan said.
+The name of the worker has not been released yet, Ryan said.

 “The Franklin Team is incredibly saddened by this news.
 Our deepest sympathies go out to the family and loved ones of our co-worker during this difficult time,” Ryan wrote in an email.